By: Heather Keys

 Aristi

-Aristi, with its old-world charm, offers magnificent views of the surrounding mountains and the Vikos Gorge.
+Aristi, with its old-world charm, has beautiful views of the surrounding mountains and the Vikos Gorge.
 The village is known for its well-preserved stone houses, ancient churches, and proximity to the Voidomatis River, a popular destination for rafting and kayaking.

 The Vikos Gorge